Connect with others who understand.

 Powered By

-Breast Cancer Prognosis: Fear, Hope, and Understanding Survival Rates
+Breast Cancer Prognosis: Factors That Affect Survival Rates

 Factors That Influence Breast Cancer Prognosis

-The stage of a person’s breast cancer is an important predictor of their prognosis.
-The stages of the disease range from 0 to 4 (sometimes written in Roman numerals, such as stage II instead of stage 2 or stage 4 instead of stage IV).
-Stages can also have substages, denoted by a letter (e.g., stage 2A).
-These are based on factors such as tumor size and types of cancer cells.
-A doctor will determine a person’s stage at diagnosis, based on how far the cancer has spread throughout the body.
+The stage of breast cancer is an important predictor of prognosis.
+The stages of breast cancer range from 0 to 4.
+Sometimes, these are written in Roman numerals, such as stage II instead of stage 2.
+Stages can also have substages, using a letter (e.g., stage 2A).
+These are based on factors such as tumor size, axillary lymph node involvement, and how far the cancer cells have spread throughout the body.

-For early-stage and locally advanced breast cancer (stages 0 through 3), a doctor will consider the following variables when estimating a person’s prognosis:
+For early-stage and locally advanced breast cancer (stages 0 through 3), multiple factors influence a person’s prognosis:

 • Tumor size

-• Tumor grade, which pertains to how abnormal the cancer cells look under a microscope compared to normal cells
+• Tumor grade (how abnormal the cancer cells look under a microscope)

-• HER2 status — Whether or not the cancer cells contain high levels of a protein called human epidermal growth factor receptor 2
+• HER2 status — Whether cancer cells have high levels of a protein called human epidermal growth factor receptor 2 (HER2)

-• Hormone receptor status — Whether the cancer cells contain the estrogen receptor (ER) or progesterone receptor (PR)
+• Hormone receptor status — Whether the cancer cells contain estrogen receptors (ERs) or progesterone receptors (PRs)

-• The genetic profile of the tumor, as determined by a diagnostic test such as Oncotype Dx
+• The genetic profile of the tumor, determined by specific diagnostic tests

-Early detection of breast cancer leads to a better prognosis.
-If the breast cancer has spread to other parts of the body, then it is known as metastatic breast cancer or stage 4 breast cancer.
+Early detection via mammography (breast X-ray) and biopsy (tissue sample) leads to a better prognosis.
+If the breast cancer has spread to other parts of the body, it’s called metastatic breast cancer or stage 4 breast cancer.
 The presence of metastases has a negative impact on breast cancer survival.

 How Are Survival Rates Determined?